 04. Choose a strategic design

-Once you’ve dug deep into the issues you’re aiming to tackle and identified your goals, it’s time to create a website.
-Given the urgency of many petitions, you might consider using a template rather than building your site from the ground up.
+Once you’ve dug deep into the issues you’re aiming to tackle and identified your goals, it’s time to learn how make a website.
+Given the urgency of many petitions, you might consider using a template rather than building it from scratch.
 These website templates are created by professional designers, and they’re fully customizable so that you can adapt them to suit your needs.

 Like with all types of websites, you’ll also want your color scheme to strongly reflect your messaging and accurately represent the issue at hand.
 Do you want to evoke feelings of optimism and hope, urgency or solemnity?
 Using color psychology, you can strategically select colors that add to the impact of your petition website and inspire empathy for your cause.